pglen/pyedpro/README.md

     *****   Alt-0       Alt - 1 ..
 9 brings back the focus to current buffer

   Any unrecognized key is inserted verbatim into the buffer, and a message is printed on the controlling terminal.
 If no action is listed, that key is unassigned.

-Most dialogs can be dismissed with the Esc key or the Alt-X key combination.
+  As a matter of consistancey, most dialogs can be dismissed with the Esc key or the Alt-X key combination.
+The main window can be exited by Alt-X or standard exit keys like Alt-F4;

 The author,